entropic-dev/entropic/docs/installing/README.md

 ### Windows

 If you have Git installed you can download [installation script](https://www.entropic.dev/install.sh) and execute it with double click.
-There's no standalone MSI installer though at the moment.
+There's no standalone MSI installer at the moment.